 - Apple iPad Pro (11-Inch, Wi-Fi) ($749.99, originally $799; amazon.com)

-There’s not one but two new Apple Watch models for 2020.
-Apple just introduced the Series 6 and the Watch SE.
+Apple introduced the Series 6 and the Watch SE last fall.
 It continues the move from an accessory to the iPhone into it being the ultimate pairing.
 The Series 6 starts at $399 and brings blood oxygen monitoring, an enhanced always-on display and a much faster processor inside.
 The SE starts at a more affordable $279 but brings crucial health monitoring features like heart rate monitoring and pairs it with the same processor as the Series 5.
-It does lack the ability to take an electrocardiogram and an always-on display, though.
+It does lack an always-on display and the ability to take an electrocardiogram, though.
 The existing Series 3 stays in the line with a starting price of just $199.

 But even with two new Apple Watch models, you can occasionally save on several Series 5 options (including cellular variants) and even save on the Series 3.